SecureSECO/searchSECO-miner/README.md

 - `GITHUB_TOKEN`: The github token supplied by the user.
 Used to fetch author and project data from Github.
 The github token can have the minimal amount of access rights.
 - `PERSONAL_WALLET_ADDRESS`: The wallet address of the user.
 In order to successfully link to the DAO, the same address must be used as the one linked to the DAO.
 #### Dependencies
-The miner uses [srcML](https://www.srcml.org/#home) to parse some languages to XML.
+- The miner uses [srcML](https://www.srcml.org/#home) to parse some languages to XML.
 Install the [relevant executable](https://www.srcml.org/#download) and run `srcml` in a terminal to check whether the installation was successful.
+- The miner also uses [Git](https://git-scm.com/) to interface with github.
+Make sure it is installed and run `git config --system core.longpaths true` in a terminal with admin rights.
+Some filenames are too long to be accessed with git, and this flag enables long filenames.
 ## Installing and running the miner
 Download this repository, make a `.env` file, fill in the relevant variables and run the following commands to install the miner:
 ```